jtescher/jtescher.github.io/_posts/2014-03-25-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

 ## Configuring secrets.yml
 By default Rails now includes a secrets.yml file and your production keys and settings should be set there as environment variables.
-The default environment only requires a SECRET_KEY_BASE variable to be defined, so let's add that to your environment.
+The default environment only requires a SECRET&#95;KEY&#95;BASE variable to be defined, so let's add that to your environment.
 First run:

     $ bundle exec rake secret